spawnmarvel/quickguides/security/README.md

-# AMQP Advanced Message Queuing Protocol
+# AMQP Advanced Message Queuing Protocol mTLS

 Example with AMQPS and client/server (shovel) configured with X.509 running mTls(Tls), and information about the AMQP approved as an open standard.